daffodilistic/rimworld-mod_HolyWasher/README.md

 Update of Bunkier's and Blacharnias mod for RimWorld 1.1 made by Mlie https://steamcommunity.com/sharedfiles/filedetails/?id=1136436925

+Code completely rewritten by OkraDonkey.
-Further edited and cleaned up by OkraDonkey.
-No longer supports RimWorld 1.0.
+No longer supports RimWorld 1.0, but it wouldn't be too hard to add.

 Support-chat:
 https://discord.gg/SuhwVpM